Retrieving Top-k Hyperedge Triplets: Models and Applications: Algorithms

 Here, we introduce a common framework for the three baseline algorithms in Algorithm~\ref{alg:basic}, {\sc Basic}.
 It has three variants---{\sc Independent, Disjoint, Common}---and all scan through all the triplets in their candidate sets.
 The candidate set for each problem is the minimal set of hyperedge triplets that contains the desired maximum triplet.

-The input is a hypergraph $H = (V, E)$ and an algorithm type $\alpha$, where 1, 2, and 3 corresponds to {\sc Independent, Disjoint,} and {\sc Common} variants, respectively.
-We begin by renaming the ids of hyperedges such that hyperedges with lower ids have higher cardinalities than those with higher ids and by sorting neighbor lists (lines \ref{line:bi:rename} and \ref{line:bi:sort}).
-By renaming hyperedges based on their cardinalities, we can process higher cardinality hyperedges first, which increases the chance of finding the maximum hyperedge triplet at an earlier iteration.
-The sorted neighbor lists allow for efficient enumeration of hyperedges with higher ids and common region computations.
+The input is a hypergraph $H = (V, E)$, a positive integer $k$, and an algorithm type $\alpha$, which is equal to 1, 2, or 3, for {\sc Independent, Disjoint,} and {\sc Common} variants, respectively.
+We begin by modifying hyperedge ids and sorting neighbor lists such that hyperedges with lower ids have higher cardinalities than those with higher ids (lines \ref{line:bi:rename} and \ref{line:bi:sort}).
+By organizing hyperedges based on their cardinalities, we can process higher cardinality hyperedges first, increasing the chance of finding the maximum hyperedge triplet at an earlier iteration.
 Afterwards, we store all non-empty pairwise intersections between two hyperedges in a container $S$ (line \ref{line:bi:S}).
-Then, we iterate through all candidate hyperedge triplets until the lowest cardinality hyperedge is greater than the current maximum weight (line \ref{line:bi:tripletStart}).
-To speed up the hyperedge triplet weight computation on line \ref{line:bi:weight}, we use the pairwise intersections stored in $S$ to limit duplicate common neighbor operations.
+Then, we iterate through all candidate hyperedge triplets where the lowest cardinality hyperedge is greater than the current maximum weight (line \ref{line:bi:tripletStart}).
 The candidate set for the {\sc independent} variant ($C(1)$) is simply all $\binom{E}{3}$ hyperedge triplets.
 For the other variants, the candidate set ($C(2)$ and $C(3)$) is all the closed hyperedge triplets: $e_x, e_y, e_z \in \binom{E}{3}$ s.t. $|e_a \cap e_b| > 0$ $\forall$ $e_a,e_b \in \binom{\{e_x, e_y, e_z\}}{2}$.
 We find closed hyperedge triplets in $O(1)$ time by performing a lookup on $S$ for overlapping hyperedges.
-Finally, the hyperedge triplet with the highest independent, disjoint, or common weight is returned.
+To speed up the weight computation on line \ref{line:bi:weight}, we use the pairwise intersections stored in $S$ to limit duplicate common neighbor operations.
+Finally, the hyperedge triplets with the highest weights are returned.

 {\it Time Complexity.} Lines \ref{line:bi:aStart}-\ref{line:bi:aEnd}\ traverses through all paths of length 2 which contain two hyperedges and takes $O(m \cdot |E|)$ time.
 Lines \ref{line:bi:tripletStart}-\ref{line:bi:tripletEnd} compute the weight for all hyperedge triplets and takes $O({|E| \choose 3} \cdot |V|)$ time, which is equivalent to the total time complexity.